-- A. have control over all state vehicles; - B. regulate the use of the state vehicles; - C. hold the titles of all state vehicles and provide for the security of the titles; - D. register all state vehicles in the custody of the division and ensure that state vehicles assigned to other state agencies have current and correct registrations; - E. control the issuance of state government plates assigned to a state agency and ensure that government plates are used only on state vehicles; - F. maintain a complete and accurate inventory of all state vehicles, including those in the custody of another state agency, and the location of all state vehicles; - G. establish and enforce maintenance standards for state vehicles in the custody of other state agencies;
+- A. have control over state vehicles owned or leased by the division; - B. regulate the use of the state vehicles owned or leased by the division;

-- H. require periodic use and maintenance reports from other state agencies that have custody of state vehicles; - I. purchase, through the state purchasing agent, all state vehicles and assign their use; - J. perform periodic announced and unannounced inspections of state vehicles in the custody of other state agencies; - K. establish a motor pool and provide an adequate fleet of state vehicles; - L. provide for the maintenance of state vehicles in the motor pool; - M. establish and enforce standards for drivers of state vehicles, including revoking driver privileges; - N. maintain individual state driver records, including all tickets received by drivers of state vehicles for violations of the Motor Vehicle Code [66-1-1 NMSA 1978]; - O. maintain a record of all accident reports and insurance claims; - P. maintain a history of state vehicles, including purchases, maintenance and sales; - Q. carry out the provisions of the Alternative Fuel Conversion Act [13-1B-1 to 13-1B-7 NMSA 1978]; and - R. have the power to sell or otherwise dispose of property pursuant to the provisions of Sections 13-6-1 and 13-6-2 NMSA 1978 after approval of the secretary.
+- C. register all state vehicles owned or leased by the division; - D. control the issuance of state government plates assigned to a state agency and ensure that state government plates are used only on state vehicles; - E. maintain a complete and accurate inventory of state vehicles owned or leased by the division and the location of those vehicles: - F. establish and enforce maintenance standards for state vehicles owned or leased by the division; - G. require periodic use and maintenance reports from state agencies that have custody of state vehicles owned or leased by the division; - H. purchase or lease, through the state purchasing agent, state vehicles to be owned or leased by the division and assign their use; - I. perform periodic announced and unannounced inspections of state vehicles owned or leased by the division in the custody of state agencies; - J. establish a motor pool and provide a fleet of state vehicles for use by state agencies; - K. establish and enforce standards for drivers of state vehicles, including revoking driver privileges; - L. have access to individual state employee driver records maintained by the taxation and revenue department in order to ensure that drivers of state vehicles hold a current valid driver's license as defined by the rules of the division; - M. maintain a record of all accident reports and insurance claims for vehicles owned or leased by the division; - N. maintain a history of state vehicles owned or leased by the division, including purchases, maintenance and sales; - O. carry out the provisions of the Alternative Fuel Acquisition Act [Chapter 13, Article 1B NMSA 1978] as it applies to vehicles owned or leased by the division; - P. have the power to sell or otherwise dispose of vehicles owned or leased by the division pursuant to the provisions of Sections 13-6-1 and 13-6-2 NMSA 1978 after approval of the secretary; and - Q. administer the state's state and federal surplus property programs.